reynan-dev/codenaute/README.md

 You can also see logs of database by running `make start-database`.

-If you want to just launch all in silent mode, run :
+If you want to just launch all in quiet mode, run :

 ```
 make start-all